ArdaniahJ/Custom_Training_with_YOLOX_ONNX/README.md

 ```
 # Training
 ## Training Preparation
-Sort the necessary files to a Pascal VOC folder for the one time json to xml conversion (Colab ver;
+Sort the necessary files to a Pascal VOC folder for the one time json to xml conversion;
 ```python
 !pwd # make sure to be in /content/YOLOX/dataset directory